applious/draft/README.md

 -------

 A `public` directory with any static assets such as javascript, css and html.
-A `src` directory with compilable files such as coffee-script, stylus, eco.
+A `src` directory with compilable coffee-script and stylus files.

-Eco templates should be inside a `templates` directory in `src` and may optionally provide a parent template (`layout.eco`) to be applied to all templates.

 Example file structure: